 A current or past employer writes proof of income letters to confirm an employee’s or former employee’s work claims.
 The request can come from a government agency, private entity, prospective landlords, mortgage lenders, collection agencies, or employers to establish employment claims and salary streams.

 Yes.
-In many cases, the salary is the ultimate decider to confirm a person’s claim to a position of interest.
+In many cases, the salary is the ultimate decision to confirm a person’s claim to a position of interest.
 It should include an employee’s hire date, position within the company, and current wage or salary.
-For former employees, it should explain the reason for termination (voluntary or involuntary) and the job end date.
+For former employees, it should explain the reason for termination (voluntary or involuntary) and the end date.

 The government, mortgage provider, prospective landlord, prospective employer, or collection agency requires an employment verification letter.
-It is an avenue to establish the truth of an individual’s job history, salary or wage scale, and worthiness of their interest.
+It is an avenue to establish the truth of an individual’s job history, salary or wage scale, and the worthiness of their interest.